smizell/smizell-blog/content/posts/about-my-book-api-by-design.md

 showFullContent: false
 ---

-_This is an excerpt from the book, which is available for preorder now.
-[Grab a copy](https://smizell.gumroad.com/l/apibydesign) with discount code early-bird._

----

-I fell into the topic for my book [_API by Design_](https://smizell.gumroad.com/l/apibydesign) by accident.
+I fell into the topic for my book [_API by Design_](http://apibydesign.com) by accident.
 This is a behind-the-scenes look at how that happened and a deeper glimpse into the premise that API design should be more accessible to people who are just starting out.

 ## The challenges of API testing